PerceptiLabs/bacteria/README.md

 This repo contains the following structure:

 - **images**: directory of microscopy images.
 - **masks**: directory of *mask* images representing the segmented blood cells in the microscopy images.
+These were generated from the original masks in the dataset using a Jupyter Notebook (described below).
+- **masks_orig/masks**: contains the original masks provided by the source dataset.
+- **convert.ipynb**: Jupyter Notebook to convert the original masks into the format required for PerceptiLabs.
+Specifically, PerceptiLabs currently only supports masks with a single classification where by the background is represented as black (0) and the object(s) as white (255).
 - **data.csv**: CSV file that maps microscopy images to their corresponding mask images.

 <p align="center">